 We like the suitcase handles on the Big Haul because they can be easily removed or stowed.
 Many duffel bags have started to incorporate stowable backpack straps, and it's great to be able to tuck away these other handles when checking your bag or if you just don't want them flapping about.

-Smaller bags in our lineup, like the Peak Design Travel 35L, HYC00 Travel, Adidas Defender Small, and Herschel Novel forgo backpack straps entirely, featuring the quick one-shoulder sling and suitcase handles that are ideal for lighter-weight bags and shorter carrying distances.
-While most are fixed options, the Peak Design's handles and straps can be adjusted to one of ten attachment points around the bag.
-It's slightly tedious to do so, but it does provide some customized carry options.
+Smaller bags in our lineup, like the Peak Design Travel 35L, Adidas Defender Small, and Herschel Novel forgo backpack straps entirely, featuring the quick one-shoulder sling and suitcase handles that are quick and easy.
+While most are fixed options, Peak Design's handles and straps can be adjusted to one of ten attachment points around the bag, though it's slightly tedious.

-The 100-liter REI Roadtripper, 104-liter Amazon Basics Large Nylon, and the Gonex Foldable duffels are impractically large to be carried backpack style, not to mention they lack any rigidity to support the weight.
-These bags have a large shoulder strap that lets you lug them to the car, if arduously.
+The 100-liter REI Roadtripper is impractically large to be carried backpack style, not to mention it lacks any rigidity to support the weight.
+This bag has a large shoulder strap that lets you lug it to the car, if arduously.

-Most of the highest-rated products in our lineup include daisy chains or some kind of external attachment loops.
-The Patagonia Black Hole, Gregory Alpaca, and The North Face Base Camp all stand out for their robust and extensive daisy chain features.
+While not important while carrying, daisy chains or some kind of external attachment loops can be essential when using alternative modes of transportation.
+Ie, strapping it down to the roof rack of a jeep, or onto the back of an alpaca while trekking in South America.
+The Patagonia Black Hole, Gregory Alpaca, and The North Face Base Camp all stand out for their robust, extensive daisy-chain features.
 The Thule Chasm and REI Big Haul are also noteworthy with their sturdy, reinforced daisy chain loops that are thicker and stronger than most.

-Counter to the beefy and reinforced adventure-style duffels, the Adidas Defender, Puma Evercat, HYC00 Travel, and Herschel Novel are all smaller bags that rely on their lightweight and compact size to make them easy to transport.
+Counter to the beefy and reinforced adventure-style duffels, the Adidas Defender, Puma Evercat, and Herschel Novel are not made for such adventures mentioned above.
+These are all smaller bags that rely on their lightweight and compact size to make them easy to transport.
 With an impressively low weight, the Adidas Defender and Puma are both particularly easy to toss over your shoulder, under a bus seat, or in a locker.
+Different strokes for different folks.

 Protection

-Whether you're loading up the vehicle on a damp day, anxiously cringing as airport personnel toss around your bag on the tarmac, or slogging through boggy or snowy conditions, protection from Mother Nature and bumps along the way is crucial.
-We took these bags on worldly expeditions to challenging climates like Denali, Bolivia, Aconcagua, Central Chile, and Patagonia.
-Additionally, we tested them on road trips, beach outings, and sports practice.
-We sat them outside during a tropical storm to test for seepage over several hours of light rain.
-We also put them through the wringer by running systematic tests involving drenching them with a high-pressure garden hose with dry towels and clothes inside.
+Whether you're loading up the vehicle on a damp day, cringing as airport personnel toss your bag around on the tarmac, or slogging through boggy or snowy conditions, protection from lumps and bumps along the way is crucial.
+We took these bags on worldly expeditions to challenging climates in Denali, Bolivia, and Patagonia.
+In these conditions, our favorites include the The North Face Base Camp Voyager, The North Face Base Camp, and Cotopaxi Allpa.
+But rugged travel is not on everyone's to-do list, so we also brought these bags on cross-country road trips, beach outings, and after-work basketball and pickup soccer games.

-The rankings for weather resistance look relatively similar to our durability ratings — bags with heavier-duty materials tend to perform better.
-One difference is that models with multiple exterior pockets and additional zippered closures are more vulnerable to the outside elements.
+If you want your bag to withstand a light rain or an accidental spill, those with heavier-duty materials tend to perform better, with the caveat that models with multiple exterior pockets and additional zippered closures are more vulnerable to the elements.
 Simpler designs with fewer openings offer better protection.
 The North Face Base Camp scores well with its 1000-denier material and limited vulnerabilities.
-After our high-pressure hose test, the dry paper towels inside it showed no signs of water intrusion.
-The Base Camp has a one-inch protective flap where the top lid overlaps the main zipper to route water away.
-Though it doesn't have sealed seams to make it waterproof like a true dry bag, it provides excellent weather protection.
-With a similar design to the Base Camp, the Osprey Transporter also shed all water, keeping our clothes dry, despite a much thinner fabric.
+After our high-pressure hose test, the dry paper towels we stashed inside weren't even damp.
+The Base Camp has a one-inch protective flap that covers the main zipper to divert water.
+Though it doesn't have sealed seams to make it submergible like a true dry bag, it provides excellent weather protection.
+With a similar design to the Base Camp, the Osprey Transporter also shed all water, keeping our clothes dry, despite having a much thinner fabric.

-Another standout from our hose test was the Voyager.
-It was so impressive in the first round of hose testing that we drenched it a second time; even after the second deluge, there was no leaking.
+Another standout from our hose test was The North Face Voyager.
+It was so impressive in the first round of hose testing that we drenched it a second time, just to double check; even after the second deluge, there was no leaking.

 Several of the remaining top contenders all scored similarly well in this performance metric.
 The Patagonia Black Hole, Nemo Double Haul, Gregory Alpaca, and the Thule Chasm all provide exceptional protection from the elements.
 The Black Hole and Alpaca passed the long-duration exposure to the elements just fine, with water beading off their 900-denier fabric.
 However, both succumbed to water leaks via their zippers during the high-pressure hose test.
 The Thule is one of the few duffels with a sealed external zipper, which we appreciated for a phone or keys.